pulumi/pulumi/docs/language.md

 * `type` refers to the current type specification.
 * `this` refers to the "current object" (whatever that means in the domain-specific context; sometimes just `type`).

+TODO: we still don't have an elegant formalism or even a good mental "model" for the distinction between "this script"
+    (e.g., `type`), and "this object" (e.g., `this`).
+In Mu, this makes sense, because the primary use case for templating is accessing the properties set by a caller instantiating the current stack represented by the file.
+    But for many other cases, you actually just want to access enclosing properties inside of the file.
+I should note, if we went back to `parameters` and `arguments`, rather than `properties`, we'd have a distinction between the two rooted by a single object (with the unfortunate indirection of needing to say `arguments.foo` instead of just `foo`.

 Much like your favorite programming language, properties on `this` may be accessed either by explicitly naming `this`, as in `${this.foo}`, or simply by naming the property without a prefix, as in `${foo}`.